Dirce Camargo

 Her husband, Sebastião Camargo, who died in 1994, founded the privately traded Brazilian conglomerate Camargo Corrêa.
 Dirce Camargo was chairman from 1994 to 1996, and was a major shareholder.

 Camargo died on 20 April 2013, aged 100.
-Bloomberg reported in 2013 that her three daughters, Regina de Camargo Pires Oliveira Dias, Renata de Camargo Nascimento and Rosana Camargo de Arruda Botelho were "poised to inherit the family fortune", as each holds an equal share of the holding company.
+Bloomberg reported in 2013, that her three daughters, Regina de Camargo Pires Oliveira Dias, Renata de Camargo Nascimento and Rosana Camargo de Arruda Botelho were "poised to inherit the family fortune", as each holds an equal share of the holding company.
+In 2013, the three daughter heiresses were ranked 15th, 16th and 17th in the list of the richest in the country.
+The individual fortune of each one added R$ 7.46 billion.